bsstahl/Optimization/README.md

 be found on [Gurobi.com](http://www.gurobi.com/downloads/evaluation-request).**

+## Bss.Optimization.Sudoku.sln (Google CP Only)

+### Constraint Solver
+Uses the Google Constraint solver to find all valid solutions to a sudoku puzzle based on the input "hints".
+Project is limited, by code, to 100000 solutions in order to protect system memory and CPU.

 ## Bss.Optimization.Appetizers.sln (all solvers) & Bss.Optimization.Appetizers.Glop.sln (excludes Gurobi)
 Multiple solution implementations to the very simple, knapsack-style problem described in [XKCD 287](http://xkcd.com/287).